Annual Town Meeting March 29 Election Information

 Vote by Mail

-Due to legislation changes, Voting by Mail is now permissible for elections in 2020.
+Due to legislation changes, Voting by Mail is now permissible for elections through June 2021.
 The application is available here: Vote by Mail application.
 The Secretary of the Commonwealth has mailed a Vote by Mail application form to registered voters.
 You can call our office If you have already submitted a Vote by Mail application and would like to confirm we have it on file.
 A physical signature is required to complete the application; the form can be returned to the Town Clerk’s Office at 16 Lincoln Rd., Lincoln, MA 01773, or a scanned or photographed copy may be emailed to the Town Clerk at firstname.lastname@example.org.